Founntain/MarioKart8DX-RandomBuildGenerator/README.md

 This discord bot creates you a random build containing a set of 1 character, 1 body, 1 tire and 1 glider.
 It's also possible to create multiple builds at the same time up to 12

+## Sounds cool.
+How can I add this bot to my server?
+Glad that you ask 😄
+If you want to add the bot to your discord server you can [use this link](https://discord.com/api/oauth2/authorize?client_id=836318982080167946&permissions=117760&scope=bot) to add the bot to your discord server.
+Please check if you have enough permissions, if you want to add the bot to the server, otherwise ask kindly someone to add it for you.

+Have fun 😃

 ## Commands
 `$$info`: Prints info about the bot and commands
 `$$help`: Print help for default generation commands
 `$$helpWiiU`: Print help for WiiU generation commands
 All commands are case **insensitive**

+#### Optional parameters
 If you add `[ni]` *(yes with the [])* somewhere as a parameter you can exclude inline bikes in the generation

 ## Screenshots